 Where there are pages on a website that will need to follow a particular style e.g the layout is similar to other pages, we will create page templates within the CMS.
 This will allow clients to save time when creating new pages and evolving their website, whilst still conforming to brand guidelines.

 This is the hierarchy of items.
 A parent is the top level and the child is related to the parent but falls under them.
 For example, when describing a menu the parent would be the top-level header and the child would be the subheading under them.

 The easiest way to think of plugins is as a block of pre-written code that creates functionality.
 For example, a block that incorporates a shopping cart or search function within a website.

 When content is created, it’s initially saved as a draft.
 When it’s ready, it gets deployed live (pushed live) to the website and becomes published for the end users to see.

 QA (Quality Assurance/Testing)

-The region is a specific area on a page where content can be placed e.g. Footer, Header etc.
+A region is a specific area on a page where content can be placed, e.g. Footer, Header etc.